yairemartinez/yairemartinez/README.md

 I value simplicity, consistency, and documentation.
 Each repository includes clear instructions, organized folders, and small examples for testing.
-I aim to make technical work understandable—to show not just what I built, but how it works.
+I aim to make technical work understandable to show not just what I built, but how it works.

 Exploring technology through hands-on projects and real-world applications.